 Sexual function.
 Low serotonin levels are thought to contribute to a decrease in libido.

 Premenstrual syndrome (PMS).
 There’s research indicating serotonergic functioning during the luteal phase of the menstrual cycle in women with PMS and PMDD.
 A decrease in the platelet uptake of serotonin was observed, with lower serotonin levels in the blood during the last 10 days of their cycle.
 There is also evidence to suggest that oestradiol may regulate serotonin receptors and their function.

 How serotonin is produced

 Serotonin is naturally produced in the body through the biochemical conversion of a protein component known as tryptophan.
 The flowchart of serotonin production would be something like this:

 As you can see from the flow chart above, serotonin is actually a precursor of the hormone melatonin.
 We all know that melatonin is crucial in achieving a good night’s rest, which is why a serotonin imbalance can also lead to sleep problems.
 Diets lacking in tryptophan may cause people to have low serotonin levels and experience depression, headaches and sleep disorders.

-To have the correct flow of natural chemicals, you need many micronutrients and co-factors such as B vitamins, vitamin C, zinc, magnesium, iron, 5-HTP, and antioxidants.
-Proper absorption of these nutrients is also crucial and may be achieved with the correct gastrointestinal tract (GIT) microbial support.
-Prebiotics, probiotics, and digestive enzymes can largely help with this.
+To have the correct flow of serotonin, you need many micronutrients and co-factors such as B vitamins, vitamin C, zinc, magnesium, iron, 5-HTP, and antioxidants.
+Proper absorption of these nutrients is also crucial and may be achieved with the correct gastrointestinal tract (GIT) microbial support such as digestive enzymes, prebiotics and probiotics.

 Foods that contain the essential amino acid tryptophan can assist the body in producing more serotonin.
 So what does a serotonin-rich diet look like?
 It can include the foods listed here: